microsoft/fluentui/packages/web-components/src/tabs/tabs/tabs.spec.md

 Tabs allow for navigation between two or more content views and relies on text headers to articulate the different sections of content.

+A note on the naming of this component.
+The closest equivalent from Fluent UI React is the TabList control.
+The Web Component Tabs control is named differently because the control comprises of Tabs, Tab List and a Tab Panel.
+Whereas the react equivalent does not include tab panels.
+Therefore, a fully equivalent name, in this case, would be inaccurate.

 ## Design Spec

 [Link to Design Spec in Figma](https://www.figma.com/file/dK5AnDvvnSTWV9lduQWeDk/TabList?node-id=3942%3A9316&t=we0hQaRaKSJc6IeM-0)